5 PC Parts That Tend to Die: How to Extend Their Lifespans

-Tips for Prolonging Lifespan: No matter which kind of data drive you have, it’s always a good idea to invest in a good surge protector .
+No matter which kind of data drive you have, it’s always a good idea to invest in a good surge protector .
 Electrical surges can cause a lot of harm to all kinds of devices, not just PC parts.

 Avoid extreme temperatures when possible.
 Refer to your data drive’s manual for safe operating temperatures.
 This means cleaning dust out of your computer to ensure good air circulation and prevent overheating!

-RAM is crucial for a pleasant computer experience, and it’s one of the first parts you should upgrade if you want to speed up your PC performance .
+RAM is vital for a pleasant computer experience, and it’s one of the first parts you should upgrade if you want to speed up your PC performance .
 How much do you need?
-Well, it depends, but 8 GB is the current norm.
+Well, it depends, but 8GB is the current norm.

 Power surges from faulty motherboards, bad power supplies, and electrical spikes can also cause failure.

 4. Power Supply Units

-A power supply unit (PSU) is what delivers power to all of the components in your computer.
+A power supply unit (PSU) delivers power to all of the components in your computer.
 There are a number of considerations to keep in mind when buying the right PSU for your needs , but lifespan is one of the more important ones.

 5. Cooling Fans

-But this process is accelerated by dust and particles that can build up on the fan blades and within the rotating mechanism.
+But this process is accelerated by the dust and particles that build up on the fan blades and within the rotating mechanism.
 When exposed to heat and moisture, the dust can even get caked on and turn into gunk, which could cause more friction and stress.